Here is a link to a map of the above list of developed democracies.

 While authoritarian governments do occasionally fight wars among themselves, nevertheless, old fashioned wars of conquest have been fairly rare in recent years.
 Even dictatorships are pretty peaceful.
 Thus if our objective is peace it will frequently be a good idea to tolerate a dictatorship until it eventually becomes a democracy.
 Over the very long run we may find well armed, particularly nuclear, dictatorships a real problem because eventually if enough centuries pass there is likely to be a war, but it could be reasonably argued that we are too quick to resort to military action to bring down dictators.

-I have an index page to my other economics pages and a brief discussion of my economics qualifications here.
+Here is an index to my other pages on economics, and a short review of my qualifications in this field.